alexcrocha/ACS-1100-pseudo-code-worksheet/q4_ascii_text_cli_app.md

 GET font

 IF font input is 'random'
-> REQUEST all fonts from http://artii.herokuapp.com/fonts_list
+> REQUEST all fonts from fonts list URL
 >
 > GET all fonts
 > >